ravescovi/msca_32021/allegro/README.md

 ## Class How To

-* Find your key at ./student_keys.json
+* Find your password at ./student_keys.json (your username is your UofC LDAP username).
 * https://app.uchicago.hosted.allegro.ai/
 ..* Accept the EULA
 * Click top right